Charles Stopford: Christopher Buckingham

 In 1983 Stopford assumed the identity of Christopher Edward Buckingham, an infant who died eight months after birth.
 Using information obtained from London's archive of births, deaths and marriages, Stopford was able to procure a National Insurance number, a National Health Card and a passport under Buckingham's name.

 As Buckingham, Stopford affected an upper-class British accent.
 He claimed to be the son of diplomats who died in a plane crash in Egypt in 1982.
 He also claimed to have attended Harrow School and Cambridge University, and to be the owner of a manor house.
-Beginning in 1997, he adopted the title 'Earl of Buckingham', a peerage that has been extinct since 1687.
-He had stationery which bore a Buckingham coat of arms and the moniker 'Lord Buckingham', and he claimed to have a seat in the House of Lords.
+Beginning in 1997, he adopted the title 'Earl of Buckingham', a peerage that has been extinct since 1687, and claimed to have a seat in the House of Lords.
+He had stationery which bore the moniker 'Lord Buckingham' and a Buckingham coat of arms which had last been held in the early 1700s.

-He met Jody, a 19 year old Canadian student, while in West Germany in 1984.
-They married on December 7, 1984 at Watford Registry Office.
+He met Jody Hussey, a 19 year old Canadian student, while in West Germany in 1984.
+They married on December 7, 1984, at Watford Registry Office.
 They had two children, Lindsey and Edward, before divorcing in 1997.

 Stopford lived in both England and Germany, where he rented an apartment in Hohentengen.
 He was working as an information technology security consultant in Switzerland at the time of his arrest.

 Stopford is also known to have used the names Hans Peter Schmidt and Alexi Romanov.

 Arrest and identification

 Whilst attempting to enter England from France in January 2005, Stopford was arrested when a passport check found that his personal information matched with that of a deceased infant.
-Stopford, who refused to reveal his true identity, was convicted of passport fraud and sentenced to 22 months in HM Prison Elmley.
-His sentenced was reduced to 9 months on appeal and he was released into the custody of the UK Immigration Service in February 2006.
+Stopford refused to reveal his true identity and nationality, leading to tabloid speculation he could have been a fugitive or a former East German spy.
+In an effort to determine Stopford's nationality, a recording of his police interview was sent to several forensic speech experts who analyzed his speech patterns and concluded he was likely American.
+On 11 October he pleaded guilty to making an untrue statement to obtain a passport.
+He was convicted of passport fraud and sentenced to 22 months in HM Prison Elmley.
+His sentence was reduced to 9 months on appeal and he was released into the custody of the UK Immigration Service in February 2006.

 Stopford was identified when his family recognized him from a photograph in a news story and contacted British authorities.
 His identity was confirmed by a fingerprint check.
 He was deported from the United Kingdom and returned to Florida in July 2006.
 Stopford reunited with his family but claimed not to remember his past due to having suffered amnesia as a result of a car accident in 2002.